mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "Sounds empty to me," said the maman.

   Shinna spoke up, "Enough.
-You'll barely notice her onboard.
+You'll barely notice her.
 She'll be in stowage."

   "With the rest of the garbage," said the woman.

   Shinna didn't respond but led Melna past the crew.
 She shared a glance with a man who had been sitting in the back.
 He didn't recognize her, but she could never forget the face of the man who stormed out of the conduit, and of those blue eyes peering from beneath the satchel.
-She was no longer safe.
+She would maintain her vigilance.

 *************

-  Melna was given a space amongst the tarred crates in stowage.
-It was dimly lit by a few round windows, but she resolved to endure as it would only be for a short time. *A short time*, she repeated to herself to convince her reluctant mind.
+  Melna found a clearing to sit in amongst the tarred crates and oiled bags in stowage.
+The room was dark save for a few round windows, but she resolved to endure the journey as it would only be for a short time. *A short time*, she repeated to herself to convince her reluctant mind.
 There were countless muffles of footsteps, shouts, and machinery coming alive above as they began to push off from the dock and toward the rails to Heiko.

   Through the window, she eyed the bridge over the delta and the faint glimmer of the train rail in the distance.
 Her mind wandered to Laen, Pomri, Linyu, and it sunk once more into anguish.
 She had led them to Rudjan, and Rudjan had divided them all.
 She focused on the listener, once again searching for answers in the static, but it was just static, and she was just alone in the darkness.